Tines Pages and Applications Bootcamp Guide

 Overview

 Tines exists to empower people to automate work, with no coding knowledge required.
 In this bootcamp, you will learn how to build an application in Tines using pages.
-It is recommended but not required that you complete the basic and advanced sessions before this bootcamp.
+It is recommended but not required that you complete the fundamentals bootcamp before this one.

 The goal of this training is to introduce you to more concepts of Tines pages.
 You will learn how pages can be used as inputs to your Tines stories, how you can surface information from your Tines stories, and ultimately how to create your own apps without writing any code.